brendanberg/L/docs/introduction.md

 Quotes only need to be escaped if they are the same style as the delimiting quote marks.
-The double quotes in the text `'The novelist said, "read my new book!"'` do not need to be escaped, but in the text `"\"They told me, 'it can't be done,'\" exclaimed the visionary."` the double quotes (but not the single quotes) must be escaped.
+The double quotes in the text `'The novelist said, "read my new book!"'` do not need to be escaped, but in the text `"\"It works!\" exclaimed the scientist, \"yet they told me, 'it can't be done.'\""` the double quotes (but not the single quotes) must be escaped.

 ## Basic Types and Operators